OpenPrinting/openprinting.github.io/_posts/2021-05-21-OpenPrinting News - May 2021.md

 I have removed the duplicate PPD generator (for CUPS queues for driverless IPP printers) from libppd, keeping the one in libcupsfilters.
 In this one I have cleaned up the obtaining of human-readable strings, taking them from a PWF IPP standard repository which is included in the translation string files of CUPS.
 See the [OpenPrinting mailing list thread](https://lists.linuxfoundation.org/pipermail/printing-architecture/2021/003991.html) about this.

 Currently I am working on improving the handling of color spaces and depths when printing to a driverless printer in Apple or PWG Raster foirmat.
 Formerly, the auto-generated PPD files of cups-filters provided choices in their "ColorModel" option to select color space and depth manually.
 To make the "ColorModel" option in the PPD mirror the "print-color-mode" IPP attribute and to make printing easier for the user I am switching to automatic selection.
-See [this thread](https://lists.linuxfoundation.org/pipermail/printing-architecture/2021/003997.html) on the [OpenPrinting mailing list](https://lists.linuxfoundation.org/pipermail/printing-architecture/2021/thread.html).
+See [this thread](https://lists.linuxfoundation.org/pipermail/printing-architecture/2021/003997.html) on the [OpenPrinting mailing list](https://lists.linuxfoundation.org/pipermail/printing-architecture/2021/thread.html) and [this thread](https://ghostscript.com/pipermail/gs-devel/2021-May/010439.html) on the [Ghostscript developer mailing list](https://ghostscript.com/pipermail/gs-devel/2021-May/thread.html). **Update: [First version, applied to `ghostscript()` filter function, posted](https://github.com/OpenPrinting/cups-filters/commit/b06d4899cee74f22be98b8a9382e11aab14c358c) ([Details](https://lists.linuxfoundation.org/pipermail/printing-architecture/2021/004027.html))**

-Please [subscribe here](https://lists.linuxfoundation.org/mailman/listinfo/printing-architecture) to participate in the discussions.
+Please subscribe to the [OpenPrinting mailing list](https://lists.linuxfoundation.org/mailman/listinfo/printing-architecture) and/or to the [Ghostscript mailing list](https://ghostscript.com/cgi-bin/mailman/listinfo/gs-devel) to participate in the discussions.

 I have also merged Mohit Mohan's GSoC 2021 project of [multi-threading support for cups-browsed](https://github.com/mohitmo/GSoC-2020-Documentation) and fixed several bugs in cups-browsed and the filters, many were fixed by GSoC student candidates as assignments.